Amtrak employee shoots supervisor at New York City rail yard

 Officers chased the 48-year-old gunman to the parking lot of a Rite Aid drug store, less than a mile away on Roosevelt Avenue at 51st Street, police said, where they found him dead from a self-inflicted gunshot wound.

-NBC New York captured footage of police surrounding at black Cadillac in the Rite Aid parking lot, before removing a body from the vehicle.
+NBC New York captured footage of police surrounding a black Cadillac in the Rite Aid parking lot, before removing a body from the vehicle.

 The wounded Amtrak supervisor is expected to recover, police said.
 An Amtrak spokeswoman declined to comment.